Cabrillo Evaluator Hints /

 Contesters should read their log before submission.
 Do not assume that the logging software does everything correctly!
 Read more.

-Q: I get errors and the wrong score when I score my log.
+Q: We get errors and the wrong score when scoring logs.
 Is it a log format issue?

 Contesters can re-format a single log file using the default application folder to store logs.
-Read the help file for more on re-formatting.
+Read this and the help file for more on re-formatting.

 Q: When I re-format a log, the re-formatter says the file does not have EOL markers and length of the 1st QSO is xxxxx characters.
 Why is that and what do I do?

 The help file has an example of all the invalid Cabrillo logs that I have seen.
-You can fix each one by following the examples.
+If you wish, you can fix each one by following the examples.

 Q: Some callsigns are blank in the summary or Cabrillo files list.
 Why?